 - Special needs schools or areas with very young children - 21°C

-- When heating needs vary throughout the day and week, perhaps because of after school clubs on some days, review your school’s time settings every month to check they match the times when heating is needed.
-If short-term adjustments are made to your system, don’t forget to change them back.
+If heating needs vary throughout the day and week, perhaps because of after-school clubs on some days, review your school’s time settings every month to check they match the times when heating is needed.
+If you need to make short-term adjustments to your system, don’t forget to change them back.
 Installing a seven-day timer will allow for different settings for each day of the week, perfect for when the school isn’t in use over the weekend and holidays.